Osteochondritis dissecans (OCD) of the shoulder in dogs: causes, symptoms and treatment options

-Osteochondrosis dissecans (OCD) of the shoulder is a painful joint disease that occurs primarily in young, rapidly growing dogs.
-In this article we would like to provide you with a comprehensive explanation of the causes, symptoms, diagnostic procedures and the various treatment approaches.
+The Osteochondrosis dissecans (OCD) Shoulder pain is a painful joint disease that occurs primarily in young, rapidly growing dogs.
+In this article, we would like to explain the causes, symptoms, diagnostic procedures, and various treatment approaches in detail.

-OCD is a developmental disorder of the articular cartilage and underlying bone.
-During this process, a piece of cartilage – also called a dissection – detaches from the head of the humerus.
+Osteochondritis dissecans (OCD) is a developmental disorder of the articular cartilage and the underlying bone.
+A piece of cartilage – also called a cartilage fragment – detaches from the humeral head (upper arm bone).
 This leads to pain and often lameness.
-The disease usually occurs in the growth phase of young dogs and mainly affects larger dog breeds.
+The condition typically occurs during the growth phase of young dogs and primarily affects larger breeds.

 Osteochondrosis dissecans (OCD)